-As a rule, the same regulations apply to the completion of bachelor theses by students from other programs as apply to students of Technology Management or Mechanical Engineering.
+As a rule, the same regulations apply to the completion of master theses by students from other programs as apply to students of Technology Management or other Degree programs of the Joint Commission Mechanical Engineering of Universität Stuttgart (GKM).

 As a rule, the thesis must be approved by an institute of the respective faculty.
 For external students, the guidelines of the respective university apply.
-When registering, the student has to name his examiner, if necessary, his second examiner.
+When registering, the student has to name his examiner, if necessary his second examiner.
 Without the specification of the examiner, the thesis cannot be registered at the BfS.